-Else I'll have to kill you very, very painfully, Harkness, the Doctor thought while glaring an Oncoming Storm glare at the captain.
+Else I'll have to kill you very, very painfully, Harkness, the Doctor finished in his mind, while channelling an Oncoming Storm glare at the captain.

-"Not whilst I'm sleeping in the same room, Harkness," she interrupted, pointing her finger at him before obediently stepping through the curtain.
+"Not whilst I'm sleeping in the same room, Harkness," she said, pointing her finger at him before obediently stepping through the curtain.

 This was getting him nowhere.
-He couldn't concentrate and, frankly, all he could think about were dangerous things that, if heeded, would probably destroy the only good things left in his life.
-Sighing, he pocketed his sonic and stepped away from the fire, the cool near-morning air bombarding his face, which had been previously bathed with the almost uncomfortable heat of the fire.
+He couldn't concentrate, and frankly all he could think about were dangerous things that, if heeded, would probably destroy the only good things left in his life.
+Sighing, he pocketed his sonic and stepped away from the fire.
+The cool near-morning air bombarded his face, which had been previously bathed with the almost uncomfortable heat of the fire.
 Rose would probably be asleep by now.
-Remembering Jack's desire to take his clothes off to 'sleep' the Doctor whirled around on his heel and hurried up to the hut, stepping in as quietly as possible.
-His calculating gaze landed immediately on Jack, checking to see if the idiot had at least his trousers on, and he found himself shocked when he saw Jack's cot was empty.
+Remembering Jack's desire to take his clothes off to 'sleep', the Doctor whirled around on his heel and hurried up to the hut, stepping in as quietly as possible.
+His calculating gaze landed on Jack's bunk, checking to see if the idiot had at least his trousers on, but he was shocked to see Jack's cot empty.
 Where the hell could that stupid captain be?

-Frowning, the Doctor allowed his eyes to wander as they always did to Rose, who was curled up in her own cot underneath a beautiful silk sheet that was three times too big for one person— it draped over the ends of the cot and continued another few extra feet.
-She was using her jumper as a pillow, as the Ilzaya hadn't provided any (he doubted if they knew what pillows were) and her lower lip was pouted in a frown.
+Frowning, the Doctor allowed his eyes to wander, as they always did, to Rose, who was curled up in her own cot underneath a beautiful silk sheet that was far too big for one person.
+It draped over the ends of the cot and continued another few extra feet.
+She was using her jumper as a pillow, as the Ilzaya hadn't provided any (he doubted they knew what pillows were) and her lower lip was stuck out in a frown.
 He noted the large empty space next to her, big enough for him to slip into underneath the obscenely large sheet and—

 "Seriously, staring at her in her sleep, Doc?" laughed Jack from behind him.